Freedom Scientific Inc.

 |Prior Line||ROCKER BAR UP|

 The power button turns the Focus on or off when not connected to USB.
-Press it once to turn the display on and press and hold it for three seconds to turn the display off.
+Press and hold it for three seconds to turn the display on and press and hold it for three seconds again to turn the display off.

-The Focus 40 Blue contains an internal battery for Bluetooth operation.
+The Focus 14 Blue contains an internal battery for Bluetooth operation.
 While using the Focus over a Bluetooth connection, you will get approximately 20 hours for typical usage.
 To check the battery status while the display is in use, press the power button to display the percentage of battery charge used.
-Press a cursor router or Navrow button to return to normal operation.
+Press a cursor router or any other control to return to normal operation.

 When the battery is at 20 percent, 10 percent, and 5 percent respectively, a low battery warning is displayed indicating it is time to plug in the AC adapter.
-You can dismiss this message by pressing a cursor router or Navrow button.
-In addition, once the battery drops below 10 percent, dots seven and eight in the last five cells will show each percentage drop.
-For example, when the battery is at one percent, DOT 8 in cell 40 will be raised.
+You can dismiss this message by pressing a cursor router button.

 Caution: No user serviceable parts.
 Risk of High Voltage shock.